Telegram Sponsored Posts: Pricing Guide

 2. Use Telegram Ad Marketplaces

 Platforms like Telega.io connect channel owners with advertisers directly.
 You list your channel, set your rates, and brands browse and book.
-The marketplace takes a cut, but it eliminates cold outreach.
+The marketplace takes a cut, but it eliminates cold outreach entirely.
 Other options include direct listings in Telegram advertising groups and channel directories.

 3. Cold Outreach to Brands

 Find marketing managers on LinkedIn at companies whose products your audience uses.
 Send a short pitch (see the template below).
-According to CRMChat’s analysis of Telegram advertising strategies, direct creator outreach outperforms paid Telegram Ads for conversion rates because the brand gets an authentic endorsement rather than a platform-inserted text ad.
+According to CRMChat’s analysis of Telegram advertising strategies, direct creator outreach achieves 10-25% response rates on Telegram versus 1-2% conversion for official paid ads — because the brand gets an authentic endorsement rather than a platform-inserted text ad.

 4. Leverage Your Existing Audience